saymoniphal/neighborhood-map/README.md

-# neighborhood-map
+# Neighbourhood Map

 A single page web application featuring a map a neighborhood (favorite places).
-Functionality of this map include highlighted locations, third-party data about those locations and various ways to browse the content.
+Functionality of this map include highlighted locations, additional data about those locations and various ways to browse the content.

 ## Running

+To use the application, open `index.html` in a web browser.

 The application uses the Wikipedia GeoData service to show nearby services when a location is selected.
 To use this service, the